The Great Debate: Which Web Browser Reigns Supreme?

 As you probably already know, when you buy a new device– whether it’s a phone, tablet, or computer– it comes with its own set of pre-installed settings and applications, including a web browser.
 With Microsoft PCs, you’ll often find that the default browser is Internet Explorer.
 Or, if your device has the latest Windows 10 Operating System, your default browser is Microsoft Edge.
 This is also the case with Apple (Safari) and Android (Google Chrome) products.

 You do still have a choice, though.
-Even if your device comes with a web browser already installed, you can download your prefered browser– and there’s no reason not to.
+Even if your device comes with a web browser already installed, you can download your preferred browser– and there’s no reason not to.
 Whether it’s for better security, speed, or greater flexibility through customizable add-ons and plugins, the right browser can have a huge effect on your online life.

 What Browser Reigns Supreme?